 The essence of Monitoring philosophy is to ensure that a running program or process is performing to the expected level.

 It is a systematic review process aiming to observe and check the quality and progress of such an application over a period of time.

-In fact, the Open Source community offers a ton of tools to monitor Docker and to ensure that these plenty of containerized application are performing as per expected.
+In fact, the Open Source community offers a ton of tools to monitor Docker and to ensure that these plenty of containerized applications are performing as expected.

 Note: Monitoring VS orchestration

-In order not to confuse monitoring and orchestration as basic concepts related to containers lifecycle we should clarify that Orchestration tools are defined to provide a specific layer added to the containers toolchain to ensure their deployment, availability scaling, and networking.
+In order not to confuse monitoring and orchestration as basic concepts related to the container’s lifecycle we should clarify that Orchestration tools are defined to provide a specific layer added to the containers toolchain to ensure their deployment, availability scaling, and networking.